 A vine romance

-Paolo d’Amico from Villa Tirrena, talks to Andy Pierce about his two great interests — shipping and the wine business he runs with his beautiful and talented wife.
+Paolo d’Amico from this Fairytale Villa, talks to Andy Pierce about his two great interests — shipping and the wine business he runs with his beautiful and talented wife.

 Shipowner Paolo d’Amico and his Brazilian wife Noemia share an element in their genetic make-up.
 D’Amico’s family roots in the south of Italy and Noemia’s Portuguese ancestry provide a strong common thread — wine.